 - Eventually, this client’s needs and expectations are unmet, and they end up angry and leave anyway.

-Do you see the trail of horror left by one bad client?
+Do you see the trail of horror left by one unqualified client?

-It’s all avoidable when you gain the ability and confidence to ask the right questions and say no when you don’t think it’s a good fit.
+It’s all avoidable when you gain the ability and confidence in sales to ask the right questions and say no when you don’t think it’s a good fit.

-While that level of competent confidence doesn’t happen overnight, there is a way to sort of fake it until it does happen.
+While that level of competent confidence doesn’t happen overnight, there is a way to fake it until it does happen.
 It’s called process.

 You build these questions into your process, and then you practice asking them until it no longer feels wrong.
 The more times you say something, even to another salesperson in a roleplay group, the more natural and ‘okay’ it feels.

-PS If you’re looking for a place to practice your sales conversations so that you can build confidence in qualifying prospects and digging into their pain and needs, check out my Sales Practice Lab by clicking here.
+If you’re looking for a place to practice sales conversations to build more confidence in sales, check out my Sales Practice Lab.